 Scotland is said to be amazing in August, hence this apropos post with a guide of the main areas to visit there.
 Personally, I did not get the chance to organise my trip at this time of the year, but I enjoyed it anyway : the end of May offers a few sunny days and I made the most of them with my family.
-After sharing with you my guide of the best things to see in Edinburgh, let me present you my driving tour guide across Scotland.
+After sharing with you my guide of the best things to see in Edinburgh, Today, DOYOUSPEAKLONDON presents you a driving tour guide across Scotland.
 A perfect way to discover this rich and singular country!

 From Edinburgh to Loch Lomond (79 miles, 2h20)